 You can start observing birds with your naked eye, but you might enjoy it a little more if you have the option of zooming in on a bird with a pair of binoculars.
 Get help with bird identification with this online bird guideopens a new window and apps like the eBirdopens a new window app from Audubon and The Cornell Lab of Ornithology or Merlin Bird IDopens a new window from The Cornell Lab of Ornithology.

 You can also get help identifying birds with these books:

 Just for Fun

 Denver Audubonopens a new window has great resources, programs and events for all ages.
 You can take bird watching classes and go on field trips among many other things.

 Great Backyard Bird Countopens a new window takes place in February each year.
 This is a free event for bird watchers of all ages, and all over the world, to participate in by counting birds and reporting back.
-In 2018, over 160,000 people participated.
+In 2019, participants counted over 6,000 species of birds.

 How Do Birds Survive the Winteropens a new window: learn about how birds that don't fly south survive the cold winter.